Phillip Avalon

 Phillip Avalon is an Australian writer, producer, director and actor of films and TV.

 Film writer Scott Murray wrote in 1993 that:

 If Australia has any producer-cum-auteurs, then Phillip Avalon is certainly one...
 Avalon's films are preoccupied with violence bubbling to the surface in a lower-middle-class society repressed by Christian and materialist values.
 He has a decided affinity for the topsider, for those who refuse to play society's games, and whose anti-social attitudes may, in fact, conceal a soul well attuned to life's pulses.

 Biography

 Avalon grew up in Newcastle.
+Avalon was born Phillip Holbrook, changing his name to Avalon once he moved to Sydney.
 He spent several years serving in the Australian army, including a stint in New Guinea.

 Avalon first came to public attention as a model, then he moved into acting.
 He studied acting at the Independent Theatre in North Sydney, and began getting roles in stage productions such as Hadrian VII with Barry Morse and on Australian TV dramas.

 In 1974 Avalon spent some time in Los Angeles seeking work as an actor.

 That same year he posed for ‘Playgirl’ magazine, and was the November ‘Man of the Month.’